teaching-on-testbeds/hello-aerpaw/create-experiment.md

 root@E-VM-M2:~$
 ```

 indicating that you are logged in to node 2.
-On node 2, run
+On node 2, set up the applications that will run during our experiment - a radio transmitter and a vehicle GPS position logger:

 ```
 cd /root/Profiles/ProfileScripts/Radio